Wrynst/hugo1/site/content/_index.md

 ---
 title: Handcrafted Oregon Gin
-subtitle: Ascend with us
+subtitle: Rise up & enlighten your pallet
 image: /img/bottles-first.jpg
 blurb:
-  heading: This is personal
+  heading: From Oregon with love
   text: >-
-    We don't do this because it is a job.
+    This is not a job, nor is it just for fun.
 This is our baby.
-We come home from work to work on this.
-Hardwork and passion never tasted so good.
+We come home FROM work just to GO to work on this.
+Dreams do come true.

+    Recipe: 3 parts aspiration, 2  parts Due diligence, slowly stir in passionate attention to detail.
+Garnish with the fruits of labor, serve immediately.
+Enjoy.
 intro:
   heading: What we offer
   text: >-